 Our criminal defence barristers have defended in – and won – many of the landmark cases that have defined modern criminal law.

-The Garden Court Chambers Crime Team regularly defend individuals charged with the most serious offences.
-Members have particular expertise in the following areas:
+The Garden Court Chambers Crime team regularly defend individuals charged with the most serious offences.
+We have a strong presence at the Central Criminal Court, where our barristers are instructed on a daily basis.

 - Murder and violent crime